Sakneb/data-visualization/README.md

 ## Building process

-The project is build based on Figma file.
-The common semantic HTML and CSS styles guideliness are followed through.
+The project is built based on a Figma file.
+The common semantic HTML and CSS style guidelines are followed through.
 The pixel-perfect approach is targeted, however there might be minor differences as font-family was not provided.
 I tried to find the most similiar-looking font-family.

 ## Conclusion

-I enjoyed building the particular project and I hope I will get your feedback regardless of its type.
+I enjoyed building the particular project and I hope I will get your feedback as soon as possible.